metalzoa/FirstContactWithTensorFlow/README.md

 $ sudo pip install matplotlib
 ```

+##### My first code
 In order to be sure that everything is working fine, create a simple TensorFlow code and save it with extension ".py".
-I suggest the following code
+I suggest to use the following code multiplication.py from the course github:

 ```
 import tensorflow as tf